-- Nourish your body throughout the day-avoid skipping meals. - Eat a variety of foods and aim for a balance over the month. - Eat slowly and without the distractions of TV, computers or smart phones - Rather than worry about 'good' versus 'bad' foods, remember that moderation is the key. - Try to eat more fruits and vegetables. - Drink lots of water.
-It helps reduce fatigue and replenishes the body. - Use caffeine in moderation, particularly if you are prone to anxiety or sleep problems. - Listen to your body's signals-it will let you know when you are full or hungry. - Become more conscious of why you eat when you are not really hungry.
-Try to find other ways to cope with feelings of boredom, unhappiness, loneliness or social pressure.
+- Nourish your body throughout the day-avoid skipping meals - Eat a variety of foods and aim for a balance over the month - Rather than worry about 'good' versus 'bad' foods, remember that moderation is the key - Try to eat more fruits and vegetables - Drink lots of water.
+It helps reduce fatigue and replenishes the body - Use caffeine in moderation, particularly if you are prone to anxiety or sleep problems - Listen to your body's signals-it will let you know when you are full or hungry.
+Become more conscious of why you eat when you are not really hungry.
+Try to find other ways to cope with feelings of boredom, unhappiness, loneliness or social pressure

-- Use exercise as a way to deal with stress. - Slowly increase your physical activity level. - Consider joining a gym or other formal exercise program. - Check out your local community centre for a range of fun options and programs for people of all ages. - Try adding in extra activity throughout your normal day, such as parking a block from work and walking the rest of the way or using the stairs instead of the elevator. - Remind yourself that weight and shape are not the only way to evaluate your self-worth-think of at least one other way that shows you are a worthwhile, lovable, talented person who has something to offer the world.
+- Use exercise as a way to deal with stress - Slowly increase your physical activity level - Consider joining a gym or other formal exercise program - Check out your local community centre for a range of fun options and programs people of all ages - Try adding in extra activity throughout your normal day, such as parking a block from work and walking the rest of the way or using the stairs instead of the elevator.
+Even getting up to change TV channels can make a difference! - Remind yourself that weight and shape are not the only way to evaluate your self-worth-think of at least one other way that shows you are a worthwhile, loveable, talented person who has something to offer the world